Rose Wilder Lane: Literary collaboration

 Lane's role in her mother's Little House book series has remained unclear.
 Her parents had invested with her broker upon her advice and when the market crashed the Wilders found themselves in difficult times.
 Lane came to the farm at 46 years old, divorced and childless, with minimal finances to keep her afloat.

 In late 1930, Lane's mother approached her with a rough, first-person narrative manuscript outlining her hardscrabble pioneer childhood, Pioneer Girl.
 Lane took notice and started using her connections in the publishing world.
 Despite Lane's efforts to market Pioneer Girl through her publishing connections, the manuscript was rejected time and again.
-One editor recommended crafting a novel for children out of the beginning.
+One editor recommended writing a novel for children out of the beginning.
 Wilder and Lane worked on the idea and the result was Little House in the Big Woods.
 Accepted for publishing by Harper and Brothers in late 1931, then hitting the shelves in 1932, the book's success resulted in the decision to continue the series, following young Laura into young adulthood.
 The First Four Years was discovered as a manuscript after Lane's death in 1968.
 Wilder had written the manuscript about the first four years of her marriage and the struggles of the frontier, but she never had intended for it to be published.
 However, in 1971 it became the ninth volume in the Little House series.

 Successful novels

 The collaboration between the two is believed by literary historians to have benefited Lane's career as much as her mother's.
 Lane's most popular short stories and her two most commercially successful novels were written at this time and were fueled by material which was taken directly from Wilder's recollections of Ingalls-Wilder family folklore.
 Let the Hurricane Roar (later titled Young Pioneers) and Free Land both addressed the difficulties of homesteading in the Dakotas in the late 19th century and how the so-called "free land" in fact cost homesteaders their life savings.
 The Saturday Evening Post paid Lane top fees to serialize both novels, which were later adapted for popular radio performances.
 Both books represented Lane's creative and literary peak.
-The Saturday Evening Post paid her $30,000 in 1938 to serialize her best-selling novel Free Land ($ by today's standards).
+In 1938, the Saturday Evening Post paid her $30,000 ($ by today's standards) to serialize her best-selling novel Free Land.
 Let the Hurricane Roar saw an increasing and steady sale, augmented by its adaptation into popular radio dramatization that starred Helen Hayes.

 In 1938, with the proceeds of Free Land in hand, Lane was able to pay all of her accumulated debts.
-She relocated to Danbury, Connecticut, and purchased a rural home there with three wooded acres, on which she lived for the rest of her life.
+She moved to Danbury, Connecticut and purchased a rural home there with three wooded acres, on which she lived for the rest of her life.
 At this same time, the growing royalties from the Little House books were providing Lane's parents with an assured and sufficient income.
 Lane bought her parents an automobile and financed construction of the Rock House near the Wilder homestead.
 Her parents resided in the Rock House during much of the 1930s.